 \subsubsection{Experiment $\mathbb{E_C}:$ CMU SV - buildings 19 and 23}

-The experiment $\mathbb{E_C}$ was conducted in four phases.
+~\\ The experiment $\mathbb{E_C}$ was conducted in four phases.
 The first phase was the baseline phase ($\mathcal{P}1^\mathbb{C}$) during which no intervention was administered.
 This phase was conducted for five weeks from September 12, 2016 to October 17, 2016.
-The second phase of the experiment was the \emph{incentive only phase} ($\mathcal{P}2^\mathbb{C}$) wherein monetary incentives were provided for participants to compete with the objective of winning the incentive.
-The individual with the highest score at the end of the day was declared as the winner.
+The second phase of the experiment was the \emph{incentive-only phase} ($\mathcal{P}2^\mathbb{C}$) wherein monetary incentives were provided for participants to compete with the objective of winning the incentive.
+The individual with the highest score at local midnight was the winner of the day considered.
 The participants were also provided access to dashboards containing only the scoreboard, which showed their near real-time scores.
 An explanation of the relevant elements received by the participants during this phase is shown in Figure \ref{FIG:incentive_only_dashboard_explanation}.
-The \emph{incentive only} phase was conducted for two weeks from October 18, 2016 to October 30, 2016.
+The \emph{incentive-only} phase was conducted for two weeks from October 18, 2016 to October 30, 2016.